magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 <h2 id="mtf_repository_config">Configuration repository</h2>

-Configuration repository is a repository for `Config` module.
+Configuration repository is `ConfigData.xml` file that is the repository for `Config` module.

-Its name is `ConfigData.xml`.

 It stores predefined data sets of the Magento configuration settings.

-Let's see the following example for `Authorizenet` module `magento2ce/dev/tests/functional/tests/app/Magento/Authorizenet/Test/Repository/ConfigData.xml`.
+Let's see the following example of configuration settings for `Authorizenet` module `magento2ce/dev/tests/functional/tests/app/Magento/Authorizenet/Test/Repository/ConfigData.xml`.

 {% highlight xml %}